Samuel3Shin/Tiny-SSP-with-Open-RTB-spec/README.md

 2. Store the impression data(Ad ID, Timestamp) in MongoDB

 ## Improving QPS
 Queries Per Second (QPS) is a key performance metric in digital advertising.
-In this project, I improved QPS by optimizing both the SSP server and the DSP servers for high concurrency and low latency.
-I used lightweight protocols, async I/O operations, and efficient data structures to ensure that we can process a high number of queries per second.
+In this project, I used goroutines to handle multiple requests concurrently.
+I also used cache to reduce latency for the same ad requests from web browsers.
 We can also leverage cloud auto-scaling capabilities to handle traffic spikes in the future.

 ## System Landscape in a Cloud Environment
 The servers in this system (SSP, dsp1, dsp2, logserver) are designed to run independently (stateless) so they can be scaled horizontally.
 This architecture supports high availability and fault tolerance.
 If we assume to use AWS in the future, load balancers will distribute incoming ad requests across multiple SSP server instances, and the SSP server distributes bid requests across multiple DSP servers.
 This ensures that the system can handle high QPS while maintaining low latency.